 Actuarial gains losses arise when the reality is different that the actuary had assumed (so called experience adjustments) or when the actuarial assumptions change.
 See paragraph IAS 19.128 for more examples.

-Actuarial gains and losses have the effect that value of defined benefit obligation recognised in previous periods changes (opening balance).
-The effect of actuarial gains and losses is included in OCI (other comprehensive income) for post-employment benefits (IAS 19.120(c)) or in P/L for other long-term benefits (other long-term benefits are covered below).
+Actuarial gains and losses have the effect that the value of defined benefit obligation recognised in previous periods changes, i.e. the opening balance changes.
+The effect of actuarial gains and losses is included in other comprehensive income (OCI) for post-employment benefits (IAS 19.120(c)) or in P/L for other long-term benefits.
 Actuarial gains/losses on post-employment benefits are never recycled to P/L, even if the plan is amended or curtailed (IAS 19.122).
 See also paragraphs IAS 19.127-129.

 Past service cost